+Ecommerce stands for “electronic commerce.”
 Ecommerce websites are built to connect shoppers to products or services for trading online.
 On the most basic level, they provide everything we need for online shopping.
 They work like this:

 - A business builds the website and lists the products or services they sell, along with prices.
+(There are a ton of ecommerce platforms out there that make it easier to start your online business.)

 - Following the website’s checkout process, the buyer provides the necessary payment and shipping information.